-Changes have occurred since 2017.
+Since 2017, there have been changes.
 The median wage for a worker in Region 2 has risen and is now \$19.63 per hour, or \$41k annually, assuming full-time employment.

 The 2017 plan identified four priority "clusters"-or geographic concentrations of businesses with common markets, suppliers, technologies, and workforce needs.
 These four interrelated industries were selected as those that offer the greatest potential for sustainable, scalable, future growth in the region: